julian1/reactor/README.md

         - dmux dispatching always synchronous
       - Proactor
         - additionally handle the read or write asynchronously in kernel and then dispatch with data to handler
-        - strands...
+        - strands, apartment thread contexts...
   - For the most part a proactor can be built around a reactor
   - http://gngrwzrd.com/libgwrl/pod.html

 #### TODO

+  - maybe move signal fifo handling outside pure reactor
+  - change name ureactor or udemux?
-  - investigate whether ok, to mix fopen(stdout) for logging with open(1)...
+  - investigate if ok to mix fopen(stdout) with open(1) for logging... (better to use stderr?)
   - use gettimeofday() instead of time for millisec prec.
   - signal deregistration
-  - compute lowest possible timeout value (eg. next possible timeout ) as select sleep time
+  - compute smallest timeout value across all handlers and use as select() sleep timeout
     - Currently, timer resolution is low - order of 100ms - designed for basic network operations only
   - investage issue when using serial-comm and the double \n\n
   - perhaps combine the read/write callback... and use READ_READY, WRITE_READY, EXCEPTION, TIMEOUT, CANCELLED
-  - investigate - ioctl for sockets to discover number bytes in buffer yet to transmit. like boost asio
+  - investigate - ioctl for sockets to discover number bytes in buffer already/yet to transmit. similar to boost asio
   - example simple serial comms
     - ioctl tty_ioctl set baud, rts, dtr
   - network examples